Tyrone Garland: AAU

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Virginia Tech 2010 Basketball Commitments".
+Rivals.
+Retrieved 2005-06-02.; "ESPN".
+ESPN.
+Retrieved 2005-06-02.; "2010 Team Ranking".
+Rivals.
+Retrieved 2005-06-02.;

 Collegiate career

 Freshman

 On July 9, 2009, Garland committed to play college basketball for the Hokies of Virginia Tech.
 He announced his decision to attend the school at a press conference at the Reebok All-American Camp.
 Garland had also considered joining the programs at La Salle, Nebraska, Temple, St. Bonaventure, Maryland, Seton Hall, Providence, and Butler.
 La Salle University is based in Garland's hometown of Philadelphia and its head coach, John Giannini, recruited him especially hard out of high school.
 His old coach at John Bartram High School, James Brown, supported his commitment to Virginia Tech.
 Assistant coach James Johnson was the man primarily responsible for recruiting Garland.
 Rivals.com rated the point guard a three-star recruit, and ESPN ranked him as the 31st-best player of his position in the Class of 2010.
-Garland officially signed a National Letter of Intent with the team on February 3, 2010 and enrolled at Virginia Tech on June 30.
+Garland officially signed a National Letter of Intent with the team on February 3, 2010, and enrolled at Virginia Tech on June 30.
 Garland would play his freshman season for a Virginia Tech Hokies team that had a large part of its scoring coming from Malcolm Delaney, Jeff Allen, and Dorenzo Hudson in the 2009–10 season.
 Delaney, their leading scorer, chose to withdraw from the 2010 NBA draft in May 2010 and returned for another season with the Hokies.
 Garland weighed approximately 170 lbs (77 kg) entering college, and because of his shooting guard qualities, he was not as highly rated as some of the team's other 2010 recruits, like Jarell Eddie.